-- The ways in which their mind becomes 'caught' or stuck through their particular way of relating to experience - The ways in which their learning about mindfulness has relevance within the various spheres of their life - The ways in which their learning about mindfulness has relevance to the particular vulnerability that they are working with (e.g. susceptibility to depression, chronic fatigue etc. See Chapter 12, Inquiry, in Segal, Williams & Teasdale, 2012 on how to do this while staying close to participants' direct experience.).
+- The ways in which their mind becomes 'caught' or stuck through their particular way of relating to experience; - The ways in which their learning about mindfulness has relevance within the various spheres of their life; - The ways in which their learning about mindfulness has relevance to the particular vulnerability that they are working with (e.g. susceptibility to depression, chronic fatigue etc. See Chapter 12, Inquiry, in Segal, Williams & Teasdale, 2013 on how to do this while staying close to participants' direct experience).

-In any inquiry process, it is important that the teacher takes time with each 'circle' and, if the group rushes to discuss or 'talk about,' to allow time for participants to come back to simply describing what they noticed.
+In any inquiry process, it is important that the teacher takes time with each 'circle' and, if the group rushes to discuss or 'talk about,' to allow time for participants to come back to simply describing what they noticed or experienced.
 There is no need to stick rigidly to a certain 'progression' through the inquiry; it is better for the teacher to see the 'circles' as a map of the territory that might be covered in a range of ways depending on what is emergent within the group.
+Nor is it necessary to traverse all the layers with each exchange.
+There is also a way to 'harvest' the entire group for many direct experiences (say after the body scan, in class 2), and then to broaden the inquiry to the whole class, linking to broader themes, as a way to connect to universal, human experiences, and invite curiosity for further practice.